 Character-oriented intellectual virtues are said to be virtues that deal with the character and inner characteristics of a person and not with the tools and faculties of acquiring knowledge.
 Various thinkers have researched about this category of intellectual virtues.
-For example, in his works, Zagzebski has explained the instances of intellectual virtues, and instead of emphasizing the faculties, he has emphasized the Character-oriented intellectual virtues.
-The intellectual virtues that she has mentioned in her works include the ability to recognize salient facts, sensitivity to detail, open-mindedness in collecting and appraising evidence, fairness in evaluating the arguments of others, intellectual humility, intellectual perseverance, diligence, care, and thoroughness, adaptability of intellect, the detective's virtues: thinking of coherent explanations of the facts, being able to recognize reliable authority, insight into persons, problems, theories, and the teaching virtues: the social virtues of being communicative, including intellectual candor and knowing your audience and how they respond.
+For example, in his works, Zagzebski has explained the instances of intellectual virtues, and instead of emphasizing the faculties, he has Character-oriented intellectual virtues.
+The intellectual emphasized the that she has mentioned in her works include the ability to recognize salient facts, sensitivity to detail, open-mindedness in collecting and appraising fairness in evaluating the arguments of others, intellectual humility, intellectual diligence, adaptability perseverance, care, and thoroughness, of intellect, detective's virtues: thinking of coherent explanations of the facts, being able to authority, insight into persons, problems, theories, recognize reliable teaching virtues: the social virtues of being communicative, including intellectual audience knowing your and how they